-- Antibody to hepatitis B core antigen (HBcIgM), signifies a recent or past hepatitis B infection, but no commerical test available because it is not freely found in serum.
-Instead HbeAg (Hepatitis B e antigen) is used, a marker of the core of the virus.
+- Antibody to hepatitis B core antigen (HBcIgM), signifies a recent or past hepatitis B infection, but no commercial test available because it is not freely found in serum.
+Instead, HBeAg (Hepatitis B e antigen) is used, a marker of the core of the virus.
 Correlates with HBV replication and implies high titer HBV in serum and infectivity of serum.

-- A positive Antibody to HBsAg (HBsAb) means a past hepatitis B infection or
+- A positive Antibody to HBsAg (HBsAb) means a past hepatitis B infection.

 - Having received the hepatitis B vaccine and unlikely to become infected

-- As mentioned above, Hepatitis B type e antigen (HBeAg), means having a chronic hepatitis B infection and the increased likeliness to spread the infection to others through sexual contact or by sharing needles
+- As mentioned above, the Hepatitis B type e antigen (HBeAg), means having a chronic hepatitis B infection and the increased likeliness to spread the infection to others through sexual contact or by sharing needles.